cjrh/easycython/README.rst

   C code with a debugger.

 These things above could all be made optional.
-I'm considering using the `click` library for the CLI interface (hint: pull requests welcome).
+I'm considering using the `begins` library for the CLI interface.